TonyPhan0505/Selenium-UI-Test/README.md

 #### `npm test`

 #### To run the tests with Chrome:
+1. Open Chrome
-1. Uncomment line 170 in ./test.js
+2. Uncomment line 170 in ./test.js
-2. Comment out other lines that start with "describe..."
+3. Comment out other lines that start with "describe..."
-3. Run this command in the repository directory:
+4. Run this command in the repository directory:
 #### `npm test`

 #### To run the tests with Microsoft Edge:
+1. Open Microsoft Edge
-1. Uncomment line 173 in ./test.js
+2. Uncomment line 173 in ./test.js
-2. Comment out other lines that start with "describe..."
+3. Comment out other lines that start with "describe..."
-3. Run this command in the repository directory:
+4. Run this command in the repository directory:
 #### `npm test`

 #### To run the tests with Firefox:
+1. Open Firefox
-1. Uncomment line 176 in ./test.js
+2. Uncomment line 176 in ./test.js
-2. Comment out other lines that start with "describe..."
+3. Comment out other lines that start with "describe..."
-3. Run this command in the repository directory:
+4. Run this command in the repository directory:
 #### `npm test`

 ## Additional notes